Alcohol Drug Detox San Diego Reports 60% Intravenous Drug Users Have Hep C

 Many IV addicts introduce harmful contaminates directly into the bloodstream within seconds.
 These bacteria can seed heart valves and cause heart infections in addition to overwhelming blood infections leading to shock and death.

-Detoxification Case Study on Addiction Disease Hep C
+Case Study on Addiction Disease with Hep C

 Twenty-five Drug Rehabs San Diego centers did a case study.
 The following case exemplifies this risk of consuming drugs and how many intravenous drug users are contracting Hep C.